 Don't work the shortening into the flour so much that it becomes a solid mass.
 You should stop when the pieces of shortening coated with flour are about the size of small peas.
 Sometimes the recipe will tell you to cut the shortening into the flour until the pieces are the size of crumbs—no matter how it is described, follow the recipe while applying this cutting in technique and your recipe should come out flaky.

 Cutting In Needs Cold

-Besides cutting in properly, there is one important thing you can do to improve your chances of achieving a really flaky pastry or pie crust: Make sure the shortening you are using is cold.
-(Some bakers even chill the remaining ingredients and cooking tools).
-If the butter is too warm, it will not remain whole and will simply meld into the flour and other ingredients, resulting in a dough that is far from flaky.
+Besides cutting in properly, there is one important thing you can do to improve your chances of achieving a really flaky pastry or pie crust: Make sure the shortening you are using is cold (some bakers even chill the remaining ingredients and cooking tools).
+If the butter is too warm, it will not remain whole and will simply melt into the flour and other ingredients, resulting in a dough that is far from flaky.